Emergency Arts Boxes

 - We will not be silent

-4. Drop Off your Box at Homespun
+4. Drop Off your Box at a public collection site Homespun OR The Color Wheel Gallery OR during Minneapolis Children’s March

 - Please practice all safety measures to prevent the spread of COVID-19 including social distancing, washing hands, and wearing masks.
 We care for the health of our communities and we are looking out for our most vulnerable community members when we take these simple precautions.